 - Read or listen to the passage again.
 Listen for what God might be saying to you in the silence.
 Allow yourself to drift into a contemplative state of quiet listening for God.

-- Allow the silence to envelop you.
-Do not do or reflect on anything in particular – just rest in in the silence.
+- Allow the silence to envelop you listen to or read the passage again.
+Do not do or reflect on anything in particular – just listen and then rest in the silence.

 As always, one should experiment to see which approach works best given individual proclivities and circumstances.